teamdatatonic/vertex-pipelines-end-to-end-samples/docs/TUTORIAL_TRAINING.md

 ## Run Training pipeline on Vertex

-Now that the pipeline + configuration is all set up for execution, you can run the training pipeline on Vertex with a single command:
+Now that the pipeline + configuration is all set up for execution, you need to submit the training pipeline needs on Vertex AI by executing the following single command:
 ```sh
 make run pipeline=training
 ```